pieroproietti/penguins-eggs/WAY-TO-ALPINE.md

 I was able to create a `filesystem.squashfs` that should work and an ISO file probably to fix.
 We need again:
 - create an `initramfs-lts` file, to loads and mount as new_root `/live/filesystem.squashfs`;
-- fix boot problems on the ISO;
+- fix boot on UEFI for live image, on BIOS work;

 At this point we can "reproduce", but we need to install and create a package:
 - adapt krill to work installing Alpine;